 LCSW: Job Description & Requirements

-A licensed clinical social worker (LCSW) generally possesses a master's degree in social work and has passed a state licensing exam.
+A licensed clinical social worker (LCSW) often possesses a master's degree in social work and has passed a state licensing exam.
 Clinical social workers are mental health professionals who provide therapy, counseling, and intervention services to clients.

 Job Description for Licensed Clinical Social Workers